flaudanum/MaxTemperature/README.md

 `$> hadoop fs -ls /user/flaudanum/input`

 ### Run the Mapreduce job
 Now that the data is on the HDFS, it is time to run the Mapreduce job with the `hadoop jar` command:
-`$> hadoop jar ./src/MaxTemperature.jar MaxTemperature /user/flaudanum/input /user/flaudanum/output`
+`$> hadoop jar ./java/MaxTemperature.jar MaxTemperature /user/flaudanum/input /user/flaudanum/output`
 The shell output of the command is available [here](hadoop.jar.md)
+Running the job with the JAR file created with the Scala code is done the same way:
+`$> hadoop jar ./scalac/MaxTemperature.jar MaxTemperature /user/flaudanum/input /user/flaudanum/output`

 **Beware** If you run hadoop in standalone (local) mode like me, you shall check in the `mapred-site.xml` in hadoop install directory that the value associated to the property `mapreduce.framework.name` is set to `local` (my default value was `yarn`).
 Here is the content of my file `mapred-site.xml`:
 ```XML